hackintoshrao/minio-chaos/README.md

 - By Extending the `Chaos` interface different failures can be introduced.
 Next step is to make it more easier to run , with more options and different failures like multiple node failures will introduced.
+- Better reporting of status of the test during and after the run.
+Expose HTTP endpoint or better logging for reporting.
+- Experimental use of Prometheus for better visualization of the test.

 # Contributing.